apache/arrow/docs/source/format/Intro.rst

 Map
 ---

-The Map type represents nested data where each value is a variable number of key-value pairs.
+The Map data type represents nested data where each value is a variable number of key-value pairs.
 Its physical representation is the same as a list of ``{key, value}`` structs.

-The difference between the struct and map types is that a struct holds the key in the schema, requiring keys to be strings, and the values are stored in in the child arrays, one for each field.
+The difference between the struct and map data types is that a struct holds the key in the schema, requiring keys to be strings, and the values are stored in in the child arrays, one for each field.
 There can be multiple keys and therefore multiple child arrays.
-The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same type, but not necessarily strings) and a second child array holding all the values.
-The values need to be of the same type; however, the type doesn't have to match that of the keys.
+The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same data type, but not necessarily strings) and a second child array holding all the values.
+The values need to be of the same data type; however, the data type doesn't have to match that of the keys.

 Also, the map stores the struct in a list and needs an offset as the list is variable shape.